openstack-archive/deb-python-trollius/doc/index.rst

 Tulip).
 This option is used by the `aiodns <https://github.com/saghul/aiodns>`_ project for example.

-It is possible to write an application working on Trollius or asyncio with the same code base.
-It is not possible yet to run an application using Tulip with a module using Trollius (or the opposite).
-Applications and modules should both use Tulip or both use Trollius.
-Be careful of imports.
+Since Trollius 0.4, it's possible to use Tulip and Trollius coroutines in the same process.
+The only limit is that the event loop must be a Trollius event loop.

 .. note::